Gimar Montaz Mautino: Products

 GMM mainly builds four-seater fixed-attachment chairlifts and roller or pole-mounted ski-lifts and provides after-sales service on old products designed by the two former companies Montaz-Mautino and Gimar.
-Although it is not as well-known as other major aerial lift manufacturers (Doppelmayr, Leitner, and Poma), GMM has manufactured more than 2,500 aerial lifts on 5 continents, including nearly 780 in France.
+Although it is not as well known as other major aerial lift manufacturers (Doppelmayr, Leitner, and Poma), GMM has manufactured more than 2,500 aerial lifts on 5 continents, including nearly 780 in France.
 The company strives to limit the ecological footprint of its ski lifts by using demountable structures and recycled elements.

 The current range of GMM chairlifts is based on 7+ stations and mini 7 of motor type or motor-voltage compacts (on massive concrete).
 7+ The first copy was made in 1998 at the Alpe d'Huez: this is the Lievre Blanc chairlift.

 GMM retains also to catalog a range of lifts with poles (fixed and detachable).
 Although they are now less popular, they are historical know-how of the company since as Montaz Mautino, then as GMM, the manufacturer has made the territory more than 600 slope-back of its kind since the 1950s, the company has modernized the same range with the design of 4 new types of stations S whose first units were delivered in 2005.

 However, the manufacturer now offers lifts retractors.
 GMM has developed for this purpose a so-called range E (as winders) with 3 different driving-voltage terminals; the lighter is sized to fit devices for beginners, the heart of the product target.
 The first aircraft of this range is the lift of Daffodils, installed in 2010 to Parlour in the Fore (Massif Central).

 Retractors are models that have the particularity of being magnetic braking plates.
 Until 2015, they came from the manufacturer Loipolder Seilbahn Technik.
 Since 2016, GMM has its reel, developed by the internal design department.

-Best seen in the resort of Chamonix as well as gondolas and surface lifts (similar in design to POMA surface lifts).
+Best seen in the resort of Puy-Saint-Vincent as well as gondolas and surface lifts (similar in design to POMA surface lifts).
 Though in recent years, due to the rapid growth of rivals POMA and Leitner in France, Montaz Mautino lifts are being replaced with faster and higher capacity lifts from its rivals.
 GMM still constructs surface lifts and a completely new design of 4 person chairlift.